Khalid-hassa/Walmart-Data-Analysis-SQL-Python-/README.md

 Results and Insights

-This section will include your analysis findings:
+-This section will include your analysis findings:

-Sales Insights: Key categories, branches with highest sales, and preferred payment methods.
+-Sales Insights: Key categories, branches with highest sales, and preferred payment methods.

-Profitability: Insights into the most profitable product categories and locations.
+-Profitability: Insights into the most profitable product categories and locations.

-Customer Behavior: Trends in ratings, payment preferences, and peak shopping hours.
+-Customer Behavior: Trends in ratings, payment preferences, and peak shopping hours.